Virginia, September 1708

-From the walkway near the door of a red-bricked building, the two stood watching a sailor hang from the bow of the ship before dropping onto the pier.
-Catching a thick rope dropped to him, the man walked to where the stern of the ship would be when docked, and after wrapping it around a second mooring, several sailors near the stern braced themselves on the deck as they heaved on the rope to bring its hull against the pier.
+On the walkway near the door of a limestone building, the two stood watching a sailor hang from the bow of the ship before dropping onto the pier.
+Catching a thick rope dropped to him, he walked to where the stern of the ship would be when docked, and after wrapping it around a second mooring, several sailors near the stern braced themselves on the deck as they heaved on the rope to bring its hull against the pier.

-With nothing more to interest him, Oscar grabbed the arm of William’s coat and pulled him down the walkway to sit across from The Colonist and watch the sailors unload crates from a long six-horse cart.
+With nothing more to interest him, Oscar grabbed the arm of William’s jacket and pulled him down the walkway until they were across from the Colonist where they sat to watch the sailors remove crates from a long six-horse cart.
 The crates that clanged, William guessed, were cookware; those that clattered were wooden plates, and the few that jingled, he joked, were the King’s jewels.
-Oscar guessed that the lighter, silent ones were bundles of silk and the heavier ones were bars of gold wrapped in cloth so their clanging wouldn’t announce their precious presence.
+Oscar guessed the lighter, silent ones were bundles of silk and the heavier ones were bars of gold wrapped in cloth so their clanging wouldn’t announce their precious presence.

-The sailors formed a line at the cart to have the two men standing on its bed drop a bulging sack over their shoulders, causing them to shrink slightly, and it amused the brothers to watch the sailors struggle up the gangway, one hand balancing the sack while the other grabbed the railing of rope, and several times it seemed as if some would stumble back, knocking over those behind them, but none did.
+After the emptied cart rolled away, another with a mountain of sacks took its place, and a man shouted from the ship, “Grab those hardtacks.
+Hurry now,” the sailors formed a line to have two men standing on the cart’s bed drop a heavy sack over their shoulders, causing them to shrink slightly, and as they struggled up the gangway, one hand on the sack and the other on the railing of rope, several times it seemed one might stumble back and knock over those behind him, but none did.

 William couldn’t get to his feet.